physiozoo/physiozoo/docs/sections/tutorials/multilead_visualization.rst

 Multi-lead visualization
 ==========

-In this tutorial you will learn how to visualize several ECG channels within the **PhysioZoo** ``Peak detection`` module.
+In this tutorial you will learn how to visualize several ECG leads within the **PhysioZoo** ``Peak detection`` module.

 **Introduction**
 ----------------------

-**PhysioZoo** allows you to visualize several ECG channels in parallel.
+**PhysioZoo** allows you to visualize several ECG leads in parallel.
 This can be use to facilitate the review of Holter recordings for example.
-This tutorial will show how to display several channels in parallel.
+This tutorial will show how to display several leads in parallel.

 **Displaying several leads**
 ----------------------------
-To display several channels of an ECG, follow these steps:
+To display several leads of an ECG, follow these steps:

 	1. Select the multi-lead ECG example: File-> Open data file-> physiozoo\\ExamplesTXT\\multi-lead\\multi-lead.txt.

-	2. On the right panel, select the desired channels to be displayed.
-By default, only channel 1 is selected.
+	2. On the right panel, select the desired leads to be displayed.
+By default, only lead 1 is selected.

 .. image:: ../../_static/multi-lead.png
    :align: center